-Government spectrum management organisations sometimes find it difficult to focus available technical expertise on each of the myriad of services, bands, users, and technologies needing spectrum access in a country.
+National spectrum managers sometimes find it difficult to focus available technical expertise on each of the myriad of services, bands, users, and technologies needing spectrum access in a country.
 System licence holders have direct experience from managing their own systems.
-Interested communications groups and frequency coordination groups generally originate from the groups they manage.
+Interested communications groups and frequency co-ordination groups generally originate from the groups they manage.
 Therefore, they have the expertise and information directly at hand to perform their tasks.
 The use of consultants allows the selection of individuals or groups with the skills matched to tasks.
-Designated spectrum managers carrying out general duties similar to the government spectrum management organisation experience the same difficulties in covering all spectrum issues.
+Designated spectrum managers carrying out general duties similar to the national spectrum manager experience the same difficulties in covering all spectrum issues.